Home » Blog » Bible & Character » Planning Homeschool Bible Time

 This post contains affiliate links.

-The best situation for Bible study would be to have my husband lead it each and every day.
-He works hard for us, though, and the majority of the school week Bible time falls on me.
-I take that honor seriously and love this time spent with my children best of all!
+The best Bible study situation would be having my husband lead it every day.
+He works hard for us, though, and most of the school week Bible time falls on me.
+I take that honor seriously and love this time spent with my children, best of all!

-During the summer, we mostly just read from the Bible around the breakfast table and have lively discussions.
-When the school year rolls around, I get more serious and layout school-like plans for Bible time.
-Every year finds ourselves doing something different, but the general format is pretty much the same.
+During the summer, we mostly read from the Bible around the breakfast table and have lively discussions.
+When the school year rolls around, I get more serious and make school-like plans for Bible time.
+Every year, we do something different, but the general format is pretty much the same.
 Planning homeschool Bible time is a key ingredient.

 Planning Homeschool Bible Time